 Wooden Venetian blinds are popular and convenient but aren’t exactly known for their ability to block sunlight.
-Those interested in Venetian blinds can opt for certain privacy models made with less holes for the strings and heavier creases, both of which allow them to do a better job of allowing well-deserved sleep.
+Those interested in Venetian blinds can opt for certain privacy models made with fewer holes for the strings and heavier creases, both of which allow them to do a better job of allowing well-deserved sleep.

 The living room is often the first room that guests encounter upon entering your home.
-It can set the tone for how the rest of the home is received, and for that reason we find that style is more of a consideration for our customers when choosing blinds for their living rooms.
+It can set the tone for how the rest of the home is received, and for that reason, we find that style is more of a consideration for our customers when choosing blinds for their living rooms.
 Additionally, living rooms tend to be front and center in most homes, and blinds represent an easy and convenient way to create privacy in a central space.

 Vertical blinds are more popular in living rooms and kitchens than anywhere else in the home because of the privacy that they offer, as well as their flexibility.
 Watching television, talking with friends on the couch, or finally getting around to that yoga session on the carpet- all these tasks might compel different amounts of natural light, and allowing homeowners to manipulate even the angle at which light enters makes vertical blinds a common choice for living room windows.
-Our Cadence Soft Vertical Blinds remain a popular choice because they add a little bit of texture to the vertical blind, which is often touted for convenience.
+Our Cadence® Soft Vertical Blinds remain a popular choice because they add a little bit of texture to the vertical blind, which is often touted for convenience.

-Blackout blinds do well in the bedroom because of their ability to keep the light away, but are also commonly found in the living rooms of gamers, movie-lovers, and those who generally prefer dark spaces.
+Blackout blinds do well in the bedroom because of their ability to keep the light away but are also commonly found in the living rooms of gamers, movie-lovers, and those who generally prefer dark spaces.
 While not as adaptable to different tasks as their vertical counterparts, they can create the perfect setting for watching a movie on a lazy Sunday afternoon!

-The quality and elegance of Roman blinds makes them the go-to choice for those who value style.
+The quality and elegance of Roman blinds make them the go-to choice for those who value style.
 Perfect for smaller windows, these pricier blinds can easily add texture to a living room, which is important considering how much time is generally spent in this part of the home.
 We find that wooden blinds are not as popular, even if they do feature in some living rooms.
-In a space with the right ambience and color scheme to match, a set of wooden blinds can help to create a natural, no-nonsense look that is perfect for the center of a home.
+In a space with the right ambiance and color scheme to match, a set of wooden blinds can help to create a natural, no-nonsense look that is perfect for the center of a home.

 Kitchen blinds are often overlooked in a home, and most customers consider the ease by which they can be kept clean alone when choosing blinds for their kitchens.
 Some are content to install a simple set of Venetian blinds, or blockier vertical blinds, both of which can be cleaned easily and rarely stain.
 But for those interested in adding a touch of style to the kitchen, a room in which so much unplanned time is spent, there are options more pleasing to the eye.